 - Abusive Handling—During bearing preparation and installation, it is extremely important to maintain cleanliness.
 Keep dirt, water and metal chips off all parts.
 Hammer blows, external heat sources (torches) or the improper use of force can damage the bearing’s precision parts.
 Always refer to the bearings service instructions on how to properly install or remove bearings.
 Bearings that operate over long periods of time can develop deposits of lubricant and hard residues that may affect bearing performance detrimentally.
 A periodic cleaning of the bearing surfaces assures that accumulation of such substances will not hinder performance or service life.
 Always lock out/tag out the electrical service in the off position to any rotating equipment before servicing its bearings.
 Handling the bearing’s internal components with bare hands can be harmful to the exposed metal surfaces.
 The acidic moisture on bare hands will corrode the bearing’s exposed metal surfaces.
 Bearings should never be spun without being internally lubricated.
 In some cases, bearing units are shipped to customers with preservative only where the customer intends to use a special lubricant.
 Metal surface preservatives work best when the metal components are wrapped in protective paper or vacuum sealed.
 Sudden relative motions and long-term storage in housed units where humidity is present can cause surface damage.
 In addition, if bearings are stored for long periods of time, it is a good idea to lubricate the bearing and rotate the bearing by hand to distribute the lubricant.

 A little care during the installation and mounting process can go a long way toward extending bearing life.
-A small error can be magnified in downtime, replacement costs and possible damage to equipment or other products.
-Don’t let your operations fall victim to such errors.
+A small installation error can be magnified in downtime, replacement costs and possible damage to equipment or other products.
+Don’t let your operations fall victim to such installation errors.

 Bearing Installation Simplified: Tighten ‘Em Just Right